MartianColonist/Excalibur/docs/content/introduction.rst

 High-performance
 """"""""""""""""

-* Cross section computations are performed at ≈10,000 transitions per second (COMPARE TO OTHER CODES OUT THERE?)
+* Cross section computations are performed at ≈100,000 transitions per second on a single core
 * File compression makes it possible to download and store multiple line lists and cross sections on just a personal laptop